 Every puff of cigarette smoke causes a slight, temporary increase in blood pressure.
 The chemicals in tobacco are also known to damage blood vessels.

-Still, since both smoking and high blood pressure raise the risk of heart disease, quitting smoking can help reverse that risk.
+Still, since both smoking and high blood pressure raise the risk of heart disease, quitting smoking can help lessen that risk.

-One study on people undergoing statin therapy found that those who went on a six-week, carb-restricted diet saw a greater improvement in blood pressure and other heart disease markers than people not on a diet (35).
+One study on people undergoing statin therapy found that those who went on a 6-week, carb-restricted diet saw a greater improvement in blood pressure and other heart disease markers than people who did not restrict carbs (34).